sohailinsta/Techdome-spacex-assignment/README.md

 2. Data Filtering: Users can filter the launches by selecting a specific launch year.
 The filtered data is updated in real-time, and the pagination is reset accordingly.
 3. Pagination: To enhance the user experience and improve performance, the launches are paginated, with a specified number of cards displayed per page.
 4. Responsive Design: The user interface is designed to be responsive and adapt to different screen sizes and devices using CSS media queries.
+5. jest: This project includes unit tests to verify the correctness of various components and functionalities.
+The tests are written using the Jest testing framework, which is widely used for testing JavaScript applications.

 ## Tech Stack